d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

-and we have already come a long way without every discussing how these gradients are calculated efficiently under the hood, it's important that you know how updates are actually calculated if you want to go beyond a shallow understanding of deep learning.
+and we have already come a long way without every discussing how these gradients are calculated efficiently under the hood, it is important that you know how updates are actually calculated if you want to go beyond a shallow understanding of deep learning.